-WE ARE EXPERTS IN HANDLING THE Insurance CLAIMS PROCESS AND WE WILL WALK YOU THROUGH THE PROCESS, STEP BY STEP.
+WE ARE EXPERTS IN HANDLING THE INSURANCE CLAIMS PROCESS AND WE WILL WALK YOU THROUGH IT, STEP BY STEP.

 We will assist you with your insurance claim and meet the insurance representative assigned to your claim to make sure everything is handled in your best interest.
 There is a reason we are the preferred roofing vendor for many of the insurance agencies in Texas

 Filing insurance claims can be a difficult and tedious task, especially if certain procedures are not followed.
 Most insurance companies want to properly service their clients’ claims, but it is still important to understand the proper procedures and exactly what questions to ask.
 We are experts in the insurance restoration process, and our staff is always eager to offer assistance in the insurance claims process.

 If you suspect wind or hail damage from a recent storm, you should call your insurance agent.